jbunke/jbunke.github.io/_projects/delta-time.md

 gh-link: "https://github.com/jbunke/delta-time"
 status: "In development"
 start-year: 2022
-end-year: 2024
+end-year: 2025
-index: 2
+index: 3
 ---

 ## Overview
-*Delta Time* is a lightweight, general-purpose Java framework used to develop GUI applications and games.
-It consists of a core library that can be extended with optional modules for particular development niches.
+*Delta Time* is a general-purpose Java library used to develop GUI applications and games.
+It consists of a core module that can be extended with optional modules for particular development niches.

 *Delta Time* includes utilities for:
 * Text rendering